onfido/onfido-sdk-ui/README.md

 - **`steps {List} optional`**

-  The list of the different steps to be shown in the SDK flow and their custom options.
+  The list of different steps to be shown in the SDK flow and their custom options.
 Each step can either be specified as a string (when no customization is required) or an object (when customization is required).

   ```javascript
   steps: [